Mel0Dramat1c/You-All-Start-In-A-Tavern/README.md

 ### Acknowledgements

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-⚠️⚠️ EXAMPLES ONLY - REPLACE WITH YOUR OWN ⚠️⚠️

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project and for equiping me with the tools to best use Django.
+Without his guidance, this project would not be half of what it is.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my partner Mervyn, for believing in me, providing support throughout this whole journey, and allowing me to make this transition into software development.
+- I would like to thank my partner Mervyn, for believing in me, providing support throughout this whole journey, and encouraging me to make this transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.
+- I would like to thank my facilitator David Calikes for his amazing patience, kindness, and candour across four months of meetings, projects, and behavioural sessions.